KazakovKB/KazakovKB/README.md

 ### Hi there 👋
 My name is Kirill.
-I'm a Product Analyst and also a Trader & Investor.
+I'm a Product Analyst.

 - 🛠 Over 5 years of experience in data analysis
-- 🔭 Currently working as a Product Analyst at [Lofty](https://lofty.today/) (AdTech)
+- 🔭 Currently working as a Product Analyst at Findmykids
 - 📫 How to reach me:👇